-- India, or any goods transhipped under the provisions of this Act or not account coastal goods carried in a conveyance, are not unloaded at their goods. place of destination in India, or if the quantity unloaded is short of the quantity to be unloaded at that destination, and if the failure to unload or the deficiency is not accounted for to the satisfaction of the Assistant Collector of Customs, the person-in-charge of the conveyance shall be liable,- - (a) in the case of goods loaded in a conveyance for importation into India or goods transhipped under the provisions of this Act, to a penalty not exceeding twice the amount of duty that would have been chargeable on the goods not unloaded or the deficient goods, as the case may be, had such goods been imported;
+116. If any goods loaded in a conveyance for importation into Penaity for India, or any goods transhipped under the provisions of this Act or not accountcoastal goods carried in a conveyance, are not unloaded at their ing for place of destination in India, or if the quantity unloaded is short of the quantity to be unloaded at that destination, and if the failure to unload or the deficiency is not accounted for to the satisfaction of the Assistant Collector of Customs, the person-in-charge of the conveyance shall be liable,-

-- (b) in the case of coastal goods, to a penalty not exceeding twice the amount of export duty that would have been chargeable on the goods not unloaded or the deficient goods, as the case may be, had such goods been exported. - 117.
-Any person who contravenes any provision of this Act or Penalties for abets any such contravention or who fails to comply with any procontravention, etc., no vision of this Act with which it was his duty to comply, where no expressly express penalty is elsewhere provided for such contravention or failure, shall be liable to a penalty not exceeding one thousand rupees. - 118. (a) Where any goods imported in a package are liable to Confiscation of packages and any other goods imported in that and their package shall also be liable to confiscation. - (b) Where any goods are brought in a package within the limits of a customs area for the purpose of exportation and are liable to confiscation, the package and any other goods contained therein shall also be liable to confiscation. - 119.
-Any goods used for concealing smuggled goods shall also Confiscation be liable to confiscation.
+- (a) in the case of goods loaded in a conveyance for importation into India or goods transhipped under the provisions of this Act, to a penalty not exceeding twice the amount of duty that would have been chargeable on the goods not unloaded or the deficient goods, as the case may be, had such goods been imported; - (b) in the case of coastal goods, to a penalty not exceeding twice the amount of export duty that would have been chargeable on the goods not unloaded or the deficient goods, as the case may be, had such goods been exported. - 117.
+Any person who contravenes any provision of this Act or Penaltics for abets any such contravention or who fails to comply with any pro-contravenvision of this Act with which it was his duty to comply, where no tion, etc., not express negative is alkewhere provided for such contravention. express penalty is elsewhere provided for such contravention or mentioned. failure, shall be liable to a penalty not exceeding one thousand rupees.

+118. (a) Where any goods imported in a package are liable to Confiscation confiscation, the package and any other goods imported in that of packages package shall also be liable to confiscation.